 An Electrician — Domestic and Rural plans/layouts, assembles, connects, installs, repairs, inspects, tests, verifies, maintains and commissions electrical systems specifically in houses, small dwellings and/or farms.
 He/she also measures, cuts, threads, bends, assembles and installs conduits, electrical conductor enclosures and supports.
 Electrical systems may include heating, lighting, power digital, communication, control and security systems.
 Specifically, an Electrician — Domestic and Rural:

 An apprenticeship training program consists of on-the-job and in school training.
-The program duration set in regulations for the trade of Electrician — Domestic and Rural is 7,200 hours (approximately four years) consisting of 6,660 hours of on-thejob work experience and 540 hours of in-school training.
+The Registrar of Skilled Trades Ontario, under the authority of section 14 of the Building Opportunities in the Skilled Trades Act, 2021, has set the hours of apprenticeship training for the trade Electrician – Domestic and Rural at 7,200 (approximately four years), which consists of 6,660 hours on the job work experience and 540 hours of in-school training.
+These hours are consistent with apprentice training hours previously set out in regulation under the Trades Qualification and Apprenticeship Act, R.S.O 1990.

 An apprenticeship involves practical training provided on-the-job by a skilled worker, or trainer.
 The skills or competencies to be developed are set out by the trade’s Apprenticeship Training Standard and are recognized by the industry as being essential to the practice of the trade.